 The base stamp, printed by Walsall with two phosphor bands, appears to be from the same stock.

-If you want to quote from the blog, or our website - please acknowledge the source.
-Please note that all basicimages of British stamps and postmarks are the Copyright of Royal Mail* and are reproduced here with permission.
+You may quote from the blog or website, but please acknowledge the source.
+All basicimages of British stamps and postmarks are the Copyright of Royal Mail* reproduced here with permission.
 All enlargements or scans showing particular features are copyright Norvic Philatelics or other collectors.
-If you use our images, the original source must be acknowledged including any name mentioned in our blog.
-Please do not hotlink to these images. *For permission to use Royal Mail images, please contact Royal Mail's Intellectual Property Office.
+If you use our images, the original source must be acknowledged including any name mentioned in our blog. *Contact Royal Mail's Intellectual Property Office for permission to use.
 Thank you.